MislavJaksic/Knowledge-Repository/Technology/Analytics/ApacheDruid/Quickstart/README.md

 ### Install

+Note: cannot be installed on Windows

 You will need:
 * Java 8 (8u92+) [must be Java 8]
-* Linux, Mac OS X, or other Unix-like OS [Druid cannot be installed on Windows]
+* Linux, Mac OS X, or other Unix-like OS

 For a single-server micro-quickstart you will need:
 * 4 CPUs